feedhenry/fh-fhc/README.md

 * Install [NPM (the Node Package Manager)](http://npmjs.org/)
 * Install FHC: `sudo npm install -g fh-fhc`

-`fhc` should now be available your command line.
+`fhc` should now be available on your command line.
 `fhc -v` will tell you what version of fhc you have installed.

 Finally, install FHC bash completion: `fhc completion >> ~/.bashrc` (or ~/.zshrc)